pip-services/pip-services-docs/content/en/conceptual/persistences/memory_persistence/_index.md

 #### Read the values from the persistence object

-To read the persisted values, we can use the **get_page_by_filter** method that we defined when we created the memory persistence object.
+To read the persisted values, we can use the **getPageByFilter** method that we defined when we created the memory persistence object.
 Here, we will use a filter to indicate that we are only looking for the dummy2 object.

 {{< tabsection >}}
   {{< include "./__code4_node.md" >}}